Dynamics at the Boundary of Game Theory and Distributed Computing: Asynchronous Dynamic Interaction

-We now describe the dynamics of our model: the ways that a system's state can evolve due to interactions between nodes.
-Informally, there is some initial state, and, in each discrete time step $1,2,3,\ldots$, a \emph{schedule} allows some of the nodes to react to the current state.
+We now describe the asynchronous dynamics of our model, i.e., the ways that a system's state can evolve due to interactions between nodes.
+Informally, there is some initial state, and, in each discrete time step $1,2,3,\ldots$, a subset of the nodes are \emph{activated} according to a \emph{schedule}.
+The nodes that are activated in a given timestep react simultaneously; each applies its reaction function to the current state to choose a new action.
+This updated action is \emph{immediately observable} to all other nodes.\footnote{This model has ``perfect monitoring.''
+While this is clearly unrealistic in some important real-life contexts (e.g., some of the environments considered in Section~\ref{ssec:examples}), this restriction only strengthens our main results, which are impossibility results.}